hackabit18/bughopper/README.md

 <br><br>

-Once the report is submitted, a notification id sent to the police(and hospital if needed).
+Once the report is submitted, a notification is sent to the police(and hospital if needed).

 <img height="480px" src="./assets/readme/report_success.jpg" style="padding-left:10%">